My dad is what one would call a music connoisseur.

 It makes us all laugh and sing out loud because it is a fun song that most likely was written by the Beatles for a Bat Mitzvah in Liverpool during the lean years.

 When I found out that a cartoon set to the tunes of Beatles songs was coming out, one of the first people I told was my dad.

 Because any time I can get the opportunity for my dad to watch a cartoon at nearly 70 years old is a good opportunity.

 A few weeks ago, Ella ran into the kitchen, “mommy, mommy!
 They are playing the song that papa sings all the time!
 It’s the Beatles, you know.”

 I really wish that moment had happened in front of my dad because he would have loved that so much.

-Of course we told him about it later that day but in the moment I was just so happy on so many levels but the happiest moment was this: my eight year old knows The Beatles without actually having knowing them.
+Of course, we told him about it later that day but at the moment I was just so happy on so many levels but the happiest moment was this: my eight-year-old knows The Beatles without actually having known them.